-The preserve is part of the DuPage River preservation system, which conserves more than 1,500 acres of land.
+The preserve is part of the DuPage River preservation system, which conserves more than 1,500 acres.

-DuPage River Access offers six primitive campsites for family or group rental, with a permit capacity of 6 to 8 people per site.
-The campsites are on flat to slightly sloped natural surface terrain in partial to full shade, and provide access to fire pits and latrines.
+DuPage River Access offers six primitive campsites for family or group rental, with a permit capacity of six to eight people per site.
+The campsites are on flat to slightly sloped natural surface terrain in partial to full shade and provide access to fire pits and latrines.
 Learn more about camping permits and fees.

 DuPage River Access offers access to shoreline fishing on the DuPage River.
 State and District regulations apply.
 Learn more about fishing in the forest preserves.